 - Try a hand massage.
 When you have an achy tooth, this can ease the pain by 50 percent.
 Rub an ice cube into the V-shaped area where the bones of the thumb and forefinger meet.
 Gently push the ice over the area for 5 to 7 minutes.

-- The doctors also recommend using cloves or clove oil.
+- The doctors also recommend using cloves.